The key difference between cysteine and serine is that cysteine is a sulfur-containing amino acid while serine is not a sulfur-containing amino acid.

 Serine is an alpha-amino acid having the chemical formula C3H7NO3.
 It is important in the biosynthesis of proteins.
 This compound contains an alpha-amino group and a side chain containing a hydroxymethyl group.
 This side group makes the amino acid a polar amino acid.
 It is considered a non-essential amino acid because the body can synthesize it normally.
 The codons that can encode this amino acid include UCU, UCC, UCA, UCG, AGU, and AGC.

 Serine is a naturally occurring proteinogenic amino acid.
 However, the L isomer of serine is the most common form.
 Glycine and some other metabolites can produce this amino acid inside the body; therefore, it is not essential to take serine from the outside.
 When isolated, serine appears as white crystals or a white powder.

 There are several important biological functions of serine, which include the use of serine in the metabolism of purines and pyrimidines, catalytic function in many enzymes, as a constituent in proteins, as a signalling component, gustatory sensation, etc.

 What is the Difference Between Cysteine and Serine?

 Cysteine and serine are proteinogenic amino acids.
-The key difference between cysteine and serine is that cysteine is not a sulfur-containing amino acid, whereas serine is a sulfur-containing amino acid.
+The key difference between cysteine and serine is that cysteine is a sulfur-containing amino acid while serine is not a sulfur-containing amino acid.
 Also, they have slightly different chemical structures where there is a -OH group in cysteine in the place of -SH group in serine.

 The following infographic lists the differences between cysteine and serine in tabular form for side by side comparison.